PRISMProj/awesome-prism-project-fan-apps/README.md

 # Disclaimer
 - This is an experimental project
 - There is a possibility to change the policy and rules in the future
+- Download/Use these apps at your own risk as the files are hosted on third-party sources
 - Please follow our [fanart guideline](https://www.prismproject.jp/terms)